arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 All Arduino boards, including this one, work out-of-the-box on the Arduino® Web Editor **[2]**, by just installing a simple plugin.

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
-Follow **[3]** to start coding on the browser and upload your sketches onto your board.
+Follow **[3]** to start coding on the browser and upload sketches onto your board.

 ### Getting Started - Arduino IoT Cloud